pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 repeating any number of `[[nts-ke-server]]` sections.
 If no such sections have been defined, the daemon will offer no NTS key exchange services.
 All NTS-KE servers make use of the shared keyset.
-It is the purpose of the key exchange server to distribute cookies to clients in a safe way.
-These cookies can then be used in NTP packets with the normal server to validate that the traffic was untampered with.
+It is the purpose of the key exchange server to safely distribute cookies to clients.
+These cookies can then be used in NTP packets with the normal server to validate that the traffic was not tampered with.

 `listen` = *socket*
 :   Address of a TCP socket on which the server should listen for incoming NTS